YiMihi/elm-with-jwt/authentication-in-elm-with-jwt.md

 We'll add the login API route, which is [http://localhost:3001/sessions/create](http://localhost:3001/sessions/create).

-We already have the `authUser` effect and `authUserCmd` command, so now all we need to do is create a way for login to interact with the UI.
+We already have the `authUser` effect and `authUserCmd` command, so all we need to do is create a way for login to interact with the UI.
 We'll also create a logout.

 ```js
 -- Messages